CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Softmax Reformulation via Cumulant Generating Function

-where $\Phi$ denotes the cumulative distribution function (CDF) of the standard normal distribution. \end{proposition} \begin{proof} The proof is given in Appendix~\ref{appendix:proof_prob_rel_err}. \end{proof} As $n$ increases, $P_{\eta} \to 0$, implying that the relative error asymptotically vanishes.
+where $C>0$ is a constant and $\Phi(\cdot)$ is the cumulative distribution function (CDF) of the standard normal distribution. \end{proposition} \begin{proof} The proof is given in Appendix~\ref{appendix:proof_berry_esseen}. \end{proof} Since both the standard-normal tail term and the Berry--Esseen correction vanish as $n$ increases, $P_\eta\to 0$ for any $\delta>0$.
+Thus, the relative error $\eta$ asymptotically vanishes in probability.